-Name of subject: Theories of technology NEPTUN-code: RMWTT1ABNE Number of hours: lectures+ classroom practice+lab practice 2+1+0 Course leader: Position: associate Pre-requisite: Tibor Gregász Dr professor none
+Name of subject: NEPTUN-code: Number of hours: Credit: 4 Theories of technology RMWTT1ABNE lectures+ classroom practice+lab practice 2+1+0 Requirement: e Course leader: Tibor Gregász, Dr. Position: associate Pre-requisite: professor

 There are a number of theories attempting to address technology, which tend to be associated with the disciplines of science and technology studies (STS) and communication studies.